ivoleitao/stash/packages/stash/README.md

 ## Getting Started

 Select one of the storage implementation libraries and add the package to your `pubspec.yaml` replacing x.x.x with the latest version of the storage implementation.
-The example below uses the `stash_memory` package which provides an in-memory implementation.:
+The example below uses the `stash_memory` package which provides an in-memory implementation:

 ```dart
 dependencies: